andreawynn/andrea-old-website/project-pages/spectral_graph_theory.md

 ### Findings
 Some of my most significant findings include finding over 10 different materials with the same mathematical properties as graphene (i.e. Dirac conical touching points for all values of electric potential), as well as investigating a number of new materials such as Quartz, Sodium Chloride, and Transition Metal Oxides which all have fundamentally different atomic structures that have not yet been studied in this field.

-I discovered Dirac conical touching points in quartz for certain values of electric potential, and I also discovered another type of spectral touching point (flat sheet touching point) for Sodium Chloride.
+I discovered Dirac conical touching points in quartz for certain values of electric potential, and I also discovered another type of spectral touching point (flat sheet touching point) in Sodium Chloride.
 Additionally, I discovered and proved the existence of a completely new type of spectral touching point that occurs for certain values of electric potential in Transition Metal Oxides, which I named the mesa touching point due to its resemblance to the flat-topped hills for which it was named.

+## Publication
+Wynn, Andrea.
+"Spectral Touching Points in Two-Dimensional Materials."
+Published in SIAM Undergraduate Research Online. <a href="https://www.siam.org/Portals/0/Publications/SIURO/Vol15/S143889PDF.pdf?ver=2022-02-17-155104-210">Full paper available here.</a>

-## Publication, Presentations & Awards
+## Presentations & Awards
-I have written an academic paper on this research which has been accepted for publication in the SIURO journal, published by SIAM (https://www.siam.org/publications/siuro).
-A full citation will be added here when the paper has been published on the SIURO website.

 I presented this research at the <a href="https://www.math.unl.edu/~ncuwm/23rdAnnual/">23rd Annual Nebraska Conference for Undergraduate Women in Mathematics</a> (NCUWM), which was held virtually on January 22-24, 2021.
 The full recording of my presentation can be found <a href="https://www.youtube.com/watch?v=YEHXWofqRZY&feature=youtu.be">here</a>, starting at roughly the 16 minute mark.

-I also presented this research again at the Rose-Hulman Undergraduate Mathematics Conference and the Rose Show, both in 2021.
+I presented this work again at the Rose-Hulman Undergraduate Mathematics Conference and the Rose Show, both in 2021.
 My presentation at the Rose Show won the Departmental Award for best presentation out of all presenters, including all senior theses in the department.

 Additionally, I was awarded the highly selective Henry Turner Eddy Award for Applications of Mathematics for my work on this research project.
 This is an award given annually by the Rose-Hulman faculty to a student who has demonstrated exceptional potential for conducting research in applied mathematics, in addition to strong performance in coursework and involvement with the mathematics department.